sictweb/bti425-2020/notes/angular-intro.md

 It all starts with *components*, introduced recently.
 The app is composed of a hierarchy of nested or contained components, and each encapsulates is visible content and appearance, its interaction code, and interfaces to other components and services.
 This is arguably the most important concept in Angular.

 In code, the component architecture is driven by the design and coding environment of the TypeScript programming language.
-The organization of a folder to hold the component's source code, as well as the all the other bits have been influenced.
+The organization of a folder to hold the component's source code, as well as the all the other bits have been influenced as well.

 <br>